Lessons on longevity: Structural audit of a 20-year-old reinforced concrete building

 • Repeated wetting-drying cycles in high-humidity environment led to microcracking and chloride ingress

-• Chloride ions and carbonation compromised the passive film on steel, triggering accelerated corrosion
+• Chloride ions and carbonation compromised the passive film on steel, causing accelerated corrosion

-• Lack of periodic maintenance allowed these issues to progress unmitigated over years
+• With no periodic maintenance, these issues progressed unchecked over years

 Dilemma: Repair or rebuild?

-While technically feasible, the scale of specialized retrofitting and repair needed to restore structural integrity was enormous and economically impractical.
+While technically feasible, but the scale of specialized retrofitting and repair needed was enormous and economically impractical.
 Proposals for electrochemical rebar protection, passive cathodic protection system, high-performance concrete overlays & FRP based retrofitting, systemic waterproofing upgrades etc. were evaluated but deemed too costly relative to the building’s utility, age, and current state.
 After comprehensive analysis and deliberation, the prudent course of action was determined to be to demolish and rebuild.

 This case brings forth critical takeaways for structural engineers, policymakers, builders, and owners alike:

 If you’re involved in infrastructure lifecycle planning, consider integrating structural health monitoring (SHM) systems alongside NDT-driven structural audits and predictive maintenance protocols.
-Together, they enable a data-informed asset management approach, facilitating timely interventions, extending service life, and enhancing long-term structural resilience.
+This data-driven approach can extend service life and improve resilience.

 © 2025 Nirixense Technologies Pvt.
 Ltd. All rights reserved. email: connect@nirixense.com